^

 14 July 2015, 09:00

-WHO, together with the United Nations Children's Fund (UNICEF), warned in their speech about problems with access to drinking water and sanitation in some regions, which could adversely affect the health of both children and the adult population.
-In their report on progress in sanitation, experts noted that today more than two billion people (one in three people on the planet) do not have access to normal sanitation and clean drinking water, while about a million people continue to cope with their needs simply in the open air.
+WHO together with the UN Children's Fund (UNICEF) in their speech warn about problems with access to drinking water and sanitation in some regions, which can negatively affect the health of both children and adults.
+In their report on progress in the field of sanitation, experts noted that today more than two billion people (every third person on the planet) do not have access to normal sanitation and clean drinking water, while about a million people continue to relieve themselves in the open.

-In this regard, WHO recommends focusing on inequalities that worsen progress in health.
+WHO therefore recommends focusing on the inequalities that undermine health progress.

-As the head of UNICEF programs on clean water and sanitation Sanje Vijesecker noted, today the model is used, according to which access to normal sanitary conditions and drinking water of improved quality is first of all for the wealthy strata of the population, and then they receive less well-off and people.
+As Sanjay Wijesekera, head of UNICEF's clean water and sanitation programmes, noted, the current model is that access to normal sanitation and improved drinking water is primarily available to wealthy segments of the population, and then less well-off people get access to such conditions.

-For many countries, access to clean water has become one of the biggest achievements.
-Over 25 years, 91% of the world population was provided with improved quality drinking water.
-In Africa, more than 400 million people have access to clean water.
+For many countries, access to clean water has been one of their greatest achievements.
+Over 25 years, 91% of the world's population has been provided with improved drinking water.
+In African countries, more than 400 million people have gained access to clean water.

-In addition, the survival rates for children have been significantly improved.
-To date, from acute diarrhea, provoked by contaminated water and poor sanitation, less than a thousand children die (15 years ago, more than 2,000 children died from diarrhea).
+In addition, child survival rates have improved significantly.
+Today, less than a thousand children die from acute diarrhea caused by contaminated water and poor sanitation (15 years ago, more than 2 thousand children died from diarrhea).

-But, still, since 1990, more than two billion people have improved sanitation.
-WHO experts note that work in this area should continue until a 100% rate is reached.
+However, since 1990, more than two billion people have received improved sanitation.
+WHO experts note that work in this area must continue until the 100% figure is reached.

-While in the world people are deprived of access to normal sanitation and clean drinking water, outbreaks of dangerous infections that take the lives of thousands of people, including children, will continue.
+As long as people around the world lack access to adequate sanitation and clean drinking water, outbreaks of dangerous infections will continue, claiming the lives of thousands of people, including children.

-Access to clean water, normal sanitation is important in the prevention and treatment of an overwhelming number of tropical diseases (16 of 17), including helminthiasis, trachoma, etc. More than 1.5 billion people suffer from these diseases in almost 150 countries.
+Access to clean water and normal sanitation is essential in the prevention and treatment of the vast majority of tropical diseases (16 out of 17), including helminthiasis, trachoma, etc. More than 1.5 billion people in almost 150 countries suffer from these diseases.

-During the report, experts emphasized the importance of further work in the field of sanitation.
-For the health and welfare of mankind, it is very important to ensure access to clean water and sanitation in rural areas, slums, etc.
+During the report, experts particularly emphasized the importance of further work in the field of sanitation.
+It is very important for the health and well-being of humanity to ensure access to clean water and normal sanitation in rural areas, slums, etc.

-According to the UN plans, by 2030 it is necessary to eliminate such a concept as coping with its need in the open air, in addition, it is important to eliminate inequality and, regardless of the social status, to ensure access to normal sanitation and clean water.
+According to UN plans, by 2030 it is necessary to eliminate the concept of defecating in the open; in addition, it is important to eliminate inequality and ensure access to normal sanitation and clean water regardless of social status.

 You are reporting a typo in the following text: